octoleo/docker-rosariosis/README.md

 ### PGHOST

-Host of the postgres data
+Host of the postgres database.

 ### PGUSER

-This optional environment variable is used in conjunction with PGPASSWORD to set a user and its password for the default database that is used by RosarioSIS to store data.
+This optional environment variable is used in conjunction with PGPASSWORD to set a user and its password for the database.

 ### PGPASSWORD

-This optional environment variable is used in conjunction with PGUSER to set a user and its password for the default database that is used by RosarioSIS to store data.
+This optional environment variable is used in conjunction with PGUSER to set a user and its password for the database.

 ### PGDATABASE

-This optional environment variable can be used to define a different name for the default database that is used by RosarioSIS to store data.
+This optional environment variable can be used to define a different name for the database.

 ### PGPORT

-This optional environment variable can be used to define a different port for the default database that is used by RosarioSIS to store data.
+This optional environment variable can be used to define a different port for the database.

 ### ROSARIOSIS_YEAR

-This optional environment variable can be used to define a year in the RosarioSIS settings.
+This optional environment variable can be used to define the default school year in RosarioSIS settings.

 ### ROSARIOSIS_LANG

-This optional environment variable is used for make RosarioSIS to show in another language
+This optional environment variable is for RosarioSIS to show another language.

 ### ROSARIOSIS_VERSION

-This optional environment variable is used to set the required version of RosarioSIS
+This optional environment variable is used to set the required version of RosarioSIS.

 ## SMTP